vigneshwaranr/blog_posts/2018_07_14_A_spiritual_journey_into_kafka_producer_continued.md

 ---

 P.S.
-Influences for this extravagant style of this article comes from the following :)
+Influences for the extravagant style of this article come from the following :)

 * [Head First Design Patterns](https://amzn.to/2EXaJ8N)
 * [Why's (poignant) guide to ruby](https://poignant.guide/)
 * [Learn You a Haskell for Great Good!](http://learnyouahaskell.com/)